rifting/chronolink/README.md

 # chronolink
 ### A tool for bypassing time-based features of Family Link parental controls
-Notice: Please use the `adb shell service call alarm 3 s16 UTC+6` (replacing the + in UTC with the appropriate timezone instead)
-This was just a way for me to learn about Android IPC and have fun in the process.
-It was always a bit buggy in practice unfortunately.

 ## How to use
 > [!NOTE]
 > YOU NEED A COMPUTER AND DEVELOPER OPTIONS ENABLED FOR THIS TO WORK.
 DEVELOPER OPTIONS CAN BE ENABLED ON THE PARENT APP.
-1. Download the appropriate release for your CPU architecture from the [releases](https://github.com/rifting/chronolink/releases/tag/v0.1.0) (it likely IS aarch64).
+1. Download the appropriate release for your CPU architecture from the [releases](https://github.com/rifting/chronolink/releases/tag/v2.0.0) (The one you need is probably chronolink-aarch64).
 2. Ensure you have adb installed on your machine
 3. Connect your phone via USB
 4. `adb push chronolink /data/local/tmp`
 5. `adb shell chmod +x /data/local/tmp/chronolink`
-6. `adb shell /data/local/tmp/chronolink`
+6. List time zones with `adb shell /data/local/tmp/chronolink list`
-7. Scroll the options with the J & K keys, and hit enter on your chosen time.
+7. Once you've chosen a time zone, you can set device time to it as so:
+   `adb shell /data/local/tmp/chronolink America/New_York`

+   Replace New_York with the time zone you choose from the list.
-8. Enjoy bypassing downtime!
+9. Enjoy bypassing downtime!

 ## FAQ
-### Will this work with developer options off / through a terminal emulator?
+### Will this work with developer options off?
 No.

 ### Why do you have a file with every single time zone on Android?
 Is that not bloat?
-It DEFINITELY is.
-I just didn't have the time to sort through all the unique time zones (since some have 30 and 15 minute offsets).
-If somebody would like to PR it to remove the non duplicate timezones I would gladly merge.
-This is just a real quick lazy implementation.
+Planning on removing it later lol

 ## How do I compile?
 Compiled on Ubuntu 24.04.1 LTS.
 This will assume you are using a debian-based distro, but this should work on most major distributions.
 The binder_rust crate relies on on the nix crate which is not supported on Windows right now.